Therapist (“I”): Ales Zivkovic

 Psychotherapy and Counselling Principles

-In my work with you I will provide professional psychotherapy skills to facilitate your personal growth and change.
+In my work with you I will provide psychotherapy to facilitate your personal growth and change.
 I will provide a proper and confidential environment for you to work in.

 I will also maintain ethical boundaries in the therapeutic relationship with you and will use both my life experience, skills, my knowledge and training to help you on your path of change.